osrg/gobgp/docs/sources/policy.md

   ----

  #### PrefixSets
- PrefixSets has PrefixSetList, and PrefixSetList has PrefixSetName and PrefixList as its element. prefix information to match destination's address and we can specify route's NLRI inside.
+ PrefixSets has PrefixSetList, and PrefixSetList has PrefixSetName and PrefixList as its element.
 PrefixSetList is used as a condition.

  **PrefixSetList** has 1 element and list of subelement.